Phils-Hub-Org/cod_waw.stock_map.script_placer/README.md

 Run exe, input a mod name, select a map, click submit.

 If first time creating a mod:

-  It will inform you that a directory does not exist, this is normal.
+- It will inform you that a directory does not exist, this is normal.
-  Navigate to the 'waw_root/Phils-Hub/Stock-Map Script-Placer' directory and place the 'Stock Map Files' folder into it.
+- Navigate to the `waw_root/Phils-Hub/Stock-Map Script-Placer` directory and place the `Stock Map Files` folder into it.
-  Don't worry, you only need to do this process once.
+- Don't worry, you only need to do this process once.

 Now you can click submit again and it will create the mod.